publiccodenet/about/contributor-guides/for-individuals.md

 ### Identify issues we need to solve

-If you have any suggestion about our organisation, improvements to our documentation and communications or questions we invite you to [file an issue](https://github.com/publiccodenet/about/issues/new).
+If you have any suggestion about our organization, improvements to our documentation and communications or questions we invite you to [file an issue](https://github.com/publiccodenet/about/issues/new).

 For instance you could give us feedback on this guide, the [README](../README.md) or any other file in this repository.